hardwario/docs/chester/developer-tools/command-line-tools.md

 :::caution

 Currently, you have to update the codec manually when you update the CHESTER firmware.
-In the future CHESTER will send the codec itself.
+In the LTEv2 stack, CHESTER will send the codec itself.

 :::